 Benign Paroxysmal Positional Vertigo (or BPPV) causes a false sensation of spinning and is the most common cause of vertigo.
 These symptoms often occur when the patient moves the position of their head.
 Although BPPV is rarely serious on its own, it can be dangerous if your balance is affected enough to create risk of falls.

 Fortunately, the staff at Red Canyon Physical Therapy can treat BPPV by assisting you with simple but very specific head and neck maneuvers.
 We guide you through a series of 2-4 position changes, each one held for 30 seconds to 2 minutes.
 These repositioning treatments are designed to move the crystals from the semicircular canal back into the appropriate area in the inner ear.

 Some vestibular disorders are not directly treatable.
 However, after vestibular system damage, people can feel better and function can return through compensation.
 This is when the brain learns to use other senses (vision and somatosensory, i.e. body sense) to substitute for the deficient vestibular system.
 For many, compensation occurs naturally over time, but for people whose symptoms do not reduce and who continue to have difficulty returning to daily activities, physical therapy can help with recovery by promoting compensation.
 This is achieved by customizing exercises to address each person’s specific issue.

-Red Canyon Physical Therapy is an independently-owned practice that offers dedicated personal service and vestibular rehabilitation therapy for patients in Frederick, Mt.
-Airy, and Hagerstown.
+Red Canyon Physical Therapy is an independently-owned practice that offers dedicated personal service and vestibular rehabilitation therapy for patients in Frederick, Hagerstown, Columbia, and Owings Mills.
 We work with insurance companies to determine copays, deductible amounts and keep patients informed of their status.
 We are happy to files claims on patients’ behalf, and also offer sliding payment scales and payment plans.
 Contact us today for more information.